rugo-vn/model/README.md

 ### Schema

-Using schema as driver but it has some additions:
+We have some additions root attribute in schema.

-- `_driver`: Driver name, choose driver to handle deeper action.
+- `driver`: Driver name, choose driver to handle deeper action.
-- `_acls`: Access controls list, which item is the action name.
+- `acls`: Access controls list, which item is the action name.
 It's public by default, but when `args` contains `acl=true`, it will prevent user to do the model action.

 We have some extended types:

 **`relation` -> `string`**

-- `ref` reference model name.
+- `to` Reference model name.

 **`file` -> `string`**

-- `ref` Reference model name.
+- `to` Reference model name.
-- `prefix` Value must have this at head, and ignore a head part of value for validation.
 - `mimes` Allowed mime list.

 **`rich` -> `string`**

 - `image` a `file` schema for image selection.

+### Extend Keywords

+- `default` Handle functional default with `$` as prefix.

 ### Response